Mohinta2892/catena/local_shape_descriptors/readme.md

 ## What are Local Shape Descriptors?

-## How does Local Shape Descriptors work?
+## How do Local Shape Descriptors work?

 ## Getting started